HSF/hsf.github.io/_gsocblogs/2022/blog_Geant4_GuneetSingh.md

 `STEP10`: To check the results open the `runs` tab to see final pipeline graphs and `AutoML` tab to access the Katib Hyper Parameter Tuning

-# Outcomes from GSOC 2022
-1. Persistent Memory setup and configuration with EOS in Kubeflow Pipeline
-2. Reformatted the python code into Kubflow function format
-3. One click pipeline implementation with all the Kubeflow workflow abstracted
-4. Refactoring the training loop to handle large amount of data
-5. Experimented with different float precisions, number of events, max/ min angle and energy to determine the maximum data handling capabilities of the pipeline with 8GB CPU
-6. Katib Hyperparameter tuning integration into Pipeline
-7. Submitting and configuring the Pipeline setup and Katib YAML automatically into Kubeflow Dashboard without user involvement
-8. Well Designed Documented Code written to help users implement Kubeflow methodology for different workflows.
-9. In detail documentation to understand and adopt Kubeflow Workflow